 - Candidature may be full or part-time.
 Research students should satisfy the Faculty/Accredited Institution that they can commit sufficient time to the project to sustain satisfactory progress.

-- A research assistant may also be registered, normally part-time, as a candidate for a research degree.
+- A research assistant may also be registered, normally part-time, as a research student.
 Performance as an employee and progress as a research student should be assessed and treated separately.
-The candidate's research project would normally be independent of work undertaken for employment.
+The research student's project would normally be independent of work undertaken for employment.

 Responsibilities of the Supervisory Team

 - Research students are allocated a supervisory team of at least two members, one of whom will be the 'main supervisor' (see also paragraphs 40 to 47 below).
 The supervisory team should include the roles of 'main' supervisor and 'co-ordinating' supervisor.
 These roles will normally be undertaken by the same individual.
-See also paragraphs 41 to 45 below regarding Members of the Supervisory Team, and paragraph 14 of the Regulations for the degrees of Master of Philosophy, Doctor of Philosophy and Doctor of Business Administration.
+See also paragraphs 41 to 45 below regarding Members of the Supervisory Team, and paragraph 27 of the Regulations for Research Degrees.

 - The supervisory team should be chosen to provide adequate academic expertise.
 Where a research student's project requires further expertise, an additional supervisor should be appointed to provide the required specialist advice.
 This additional supervisor may be external to the University.